infopluscommerce/infoplus-javascript-client/docs/ItemProductCodeApi.md

 var apiInstance = new infoplus.ItemProductCodeApi()

-var itemProductCodeId = "itemProductCodeId_example"; // {String} Id of itemProductCode to be returned.
+var itemProductCodeId = 56; // {Integer} Id of the itemProductCode to be returned.

 var callback = function(error, data, response) {